IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 ### MHW Conditions in the BC EEZ

 *The 2024 MHW spatial coverage of the BC EEZ (red) is below, with 2023 coverage shown in grey.
-The same information is shown below for three sub-regions of the BC EEZ: the Offshore Pacific Bioregion (OFF), Northern Shelf Bioregion (NSB) and Southern Shelf Bioregion (SSB).
+The current percent area of the BC EEZ in MHW status at the surface is written in the upper left corner.
+The same information is shown below for three sub-regions of the BC EEZ: the Offshore Pacific Bioregion (OP, light blue), Northern Shelf Bioregion (NSB, dark blue) and Southern Shelf Bioregion (SSB, yellow).
 Download the data from this figure [here](https://github.com/IOS-OSD-DPG/Pacific_SST_Monitoring/blob/main/data/MHW_EEZ_values_2023-2024.csv), and view similar plots for previous years [here](https://github.com/IOS-OSD-DPG/Pacific_SST_Monitoring/blob/main/docs/MHW_Conditions.md).*

 <details>
 <summary>

-###### Click here to view map
+###### Click here to view region map
 </summary>

 <img src="./figures/BC_MHW_OIRegions.png" width="400"/>